maverickg59/maverick-toolkit-react/src/lib/components/Paginator/README.md

 ## TODO

-- ellipsis
+- ellipsis - finish styling
 - accessibility
 - handle range === 7 && adjacents === 1 - this causes a skip on right arrow
 - handle range === 9 && adjacents === 2 - this causes a skip on right arrow
-- core styling

 ### Defining each object as part of the component composition